nucleuslabs/form-capacitor/README.md

 # form-capacitor -

-**!!!Highly Experimental Project!!!**
+**!!!Experimental Project!!!**

-Form manager for [`react`](https://github.com/facebook/react) that makes use of mobx for state and ajv for validation.
+Form manager for [`react`](https://github.com/facebook/react) that makes use of mobx & mobx-state-tree for state management  and AJV for validation.

-Form capacitor is a set of Higher Order Components that help you manage the state, validation and errors for react forms that are defined using json-schema.
+Form capacitor is a set of React Hooks that help you manage the state, validation and errors for react forms.

-With form-capacitor you can use 1 json-schema and 2 or 3 decorators to setup your form state management and validation.
+Use json-schema to define the state and validation rules for your form then use a few Hooks to setup your form state management and validation.

+**Pros:**
+1. Form state is stored in observables so it's performance is not hindered by challenges such as having a large number of inputs and doing as you type validation on fields.
+2. Using Json-schema allows you to validate in the browser and server using the same ruleset.
+3. The API can be used with a minimum hooks so it works great with functional components.
+4. It isn't difficult to build most forms with this library even very complex forms can be created

+**W:**
+1. Doesn't work with classes :(
+3. 2 of the hook functions `useSchema` and `useSchemaPath` are actually Hook + HOC hybrids which may seem weird but it is because they use Context Providers which need to wrap components
+4. For complex state with deep tree structures you have to either know the full path for each input or wrap them in a `useSchemaPath` HookHOC to set the proper paths in context

 ## Usage